General Payment Questions

 Your stored credit card will be used to pay account balances after insurance adjudication or for any self paid services.
 Insurance can take 15 to 45 days to get back to us after your visit.
 Once your insurance has processed your claims, they will send an Explanation of Benefits (EOB) to both you and our office showing what your total patient responsibility is.
 You typically receive the EOB before we do, so if you disagree with your patient responsibility amount, it is your responsibility to contact your insurance carrier immediately or contact us to help you understand their decision.

 For insurance patients, any portion that you owe for deductible, copays or coinsurance, we will send you pay requests via email and text message.
 These pay requests go out every 2 or 3 weeks and include the information of what you are paying for.
-Once your charges are 90+ days old, if you have not paid the services already or contacted us for an alternate payment method, we will bill those charges to the credit card on file.
+Once your charges are 90+ days old, if you have not paid the services already or contacted us for an alternate payment method and we have sent you at least 2 pay requests, we will then bill those charges to the credit card on file.
 You will receive a detailed receipt by email.

 Any patient who does not have a credit card on file will not be able to use our online booking and may be refused services.